 Were the Good Old Days Really That Good?
 Recognizing Today's Progress

-By K. Jeffrey Miller, DC, DABCO and William E. Morgan, DC
+By K. Jeffrey Miller, DC, MBA and William E. Morgan, DC

 Remember the good ol' days is a common saying heard frequently in conversations when people are lamenting their current situation.
 Unfortunately, the saying is very common these days in chiropractic.In many ways this is understandable: We have encountered significant challenges over the past few years.
 But then again, when haven't we experienced challenges?
 There always seems to be a fight going on somewhere for the profession.

 This is why we want to replace "Remember the good ol' days" with "I am thankful for the progress that we have made."
 There are multiple things here and now in the profession that should make us proud and thankful.
 We would like to point out a few.

 Dr. Miller: Chiropractic Education

 The quality of chiropractic education has greatly improved over the years.
 Our programs are now as good as any and better than most doctoral programs in any field.
 The colleges have better facilities, libraries, research programs, faculty and accreditations than at any point in our history.

 A number of our institutions have achieved university status and offer multiple undergraduate and graduate degree programs in addition to a doctorate in chiropractic.
 Many of the degrees are in fields of health care that augment chiropractic.
 Additional degrees augment the general science and business aspects of chiropractic.

 Dr. Morgan: Chiropractic Participation in the Military